The Legal 500 Future Lawyers verdict on Crown Prosecution Service

 What we do: The Crown Prosecution Service is the principal prosecuting authority responsible for prosecuting criminal cases investigated by the police in England and Wales.

-What we’re looking for: We are looking for motivated individuals with a passion for criminal law.
+What we’re looking for in a trainee: We are looking for motivated individuals with a passion for criminal law.
 We are seeking applicants with good oral advocacy skills who can present an argument in an ordered and structured manner.
 Good analytical and writing skills are also essential to the role.

 What you’ll do: As a trainee solicitor, your day-to-day work varies, and you are involved in different parts of our legal work, including legal research and reviewing cases.
 In your first year, you spend time shadowing our prosecutors at magistrates’ and Crown Court to allow you to observe a range of cases.
 During your traineeship you get the opportunity to be based in a specialist unit – such as the rape and serious sexual assault unit or complex casework unit.